-This article was originally published in Spanish in the Autumn of 1976.
-It was translated and published in English in the Spring of 1977.
-It was written at a time when many on the left had big illusions that Maoist China was somehow a genuine socialist regime.
+This article was written at a time (Autumn of 1976) when many on the left had big illusions that Maoist China was somehow a genuine socialist regime.
 Alan Woods was able to see beyond the fog of the Maoist propaganda and see what was really happening in China.
 This article provides interesting background information for anyone who wants to know the truth about the nature of the Chinese bureaucracy, that same bureaucracy that is now pushing China more and more towards capitalism.
-(Editor’s note, January 14, 2004)
+(Editor’s note, January 14, 2005)

 Spring 1977 introduction